 A study of the communication processes within organizations with an emphasis on skills in oral and written communication.
 Prerequisite: ENG 102 and COM 213.
-(1st)
+Same as ENG 364 (1st)

-Intermediate Accounting (3)
+BUS 311 Intermediate Accounting (3)

 A study of accounting theory and the application of underlying accounting concepts of financial accounting.
 The income statement, statement of changes in financial position, and portions of the balance sheet will be studied in depth.
 Prerequisite: BUS 212.